 For decades, immigrants have driven the economy of the United States.
 Some figures prove it.
 A report by the New American Economy found that in 2017, about 3.2 million immigrants ran their own businesses, making up one in every five entrepreneurs in the country.

-And there is more: between 2000 and 2013, 48 percent of the growth in ownership of US companies was attributed to immigrants.
+And there is more: between 2000 and 2013, 48% of the growth in ownership of US companies was attributed to immigrants.
 These data suggest there is a huge potential in the impact that this population can have on the foundation of small businesses, and on the economy of the country in general.

 As an Immigrant, Can I Get a Business Loan in The US?

 Yes, both documented and undocumented immigrants can access credit.
 Depending on the lender, an immigrant will be asked to provide a form of identification (e.g. driver’s license), social security number, or Individual Tax Identification Number (ITIN) in order to receive credit.
 In some cases, your application should also be signed by a guarantor, if you don’t have a credit score yet.

 Camino Financial is an alternative lender that offers business loans for immigrants with a Social Security Number as well as only an ITIN.